 Utilizing the Buyer API affords a different approach, and helps with:

-- Reduction in manual work: The Buyer API can house or show all 200,000 segments on the platform side, as well as all 160 data providers.
+- Reduction in manual work: The Buyer API can house or show all 200,000 segments on the platform side, as well as all 160 data sellers.
 Client service teams save time by avoiding the work of logging in to the LiveRamp UI and searching for the segments.

 - Self-service: Now the client service team, or the client, can directly log in to their DSP of choice (Trade Desk, Mediamath, etc.) and browse and search for those segments on their own, directly in the platform UI, without the need to switch interfaces.